RedisLabs/redislabs-docs/content/rc/databases/import-data.md

 To share and import an RDB file that is stored in an AWS Simple Storage Service (S3) bucket:

-1. In the AWS management console, configure the file’s Access Control List to give read-only access to Redis Enterprise Cloud.
+1. In the AWS management console, configure the file’s Access Control List to give read-only access to Redis Enterprise Cloud:
     - Go to the bucket in the AWS S3 console.
 In the location where the file is stored, select the RDB file.
     - Select **Permissions**.
     - Select **Edit**.